Inclusion / accessibility

 • Dealing with procrastination (postponing exams, for example)

-Further link to the counseling services and contacts
+Further link to the counseling services and contact persons

-The working day in the office is supported by workplace equipment that promotes movement, e.g. height-adjustable desks, back-friendly seats, standing desks, activation of the musculoskeletal system.
+This is supported by workplace equipment that promotes movement, e.g. height-adjustable desks, back-friendly seats, standing desks, activation of the musculoskeletal system.
+When procuring new equipment, attention should be paid to this in the structural units.

-Employees with disabilities can receive assistive devices that are directly adapted to their personal needs.
+With the support of the HSCG, employees with disabilities can receive assistive devices directly adapted to their personal needs.
 This does not require a proven degree of disability.

 The questions of "What is available?", "How can it be provided?" and "Who pays what share?" are discussed in advance.
-The HSZG contacts for this are
+The contact persons at HSZG for this are

 • Advice from external partners